ambit/bms-support/docs/core-logging-in-and-out.md

 ---
 layout: docs
-title: Finding Contacts
-prev_section: filters-and-pagination
+title: Logging In And Out
-next_section: updating-contact-information
+next_section: core-changing-your-details
-permalink: /docs/finding-contacts/
+permalink: /docs/core-logging-in-and-out/
 ---

 A contact is any business or person that is recorded in the CRM database.